sinclairtarget/machine-learning-for-public-policy/hw5/analysis.md

 bagging_results.statistic('auc')
 ```

-About 100 estimators looks ideal.
+Using 500 estimators seems about right.

 #### Boosting
 For the boosting approach, we again need to decide on the number of base